 Getting your passport stamped is a wonderful way to remember your travels, but carrying a passport around isn’t always convenient or safe.
 Get a U.S. passport card to fit in your wallet.
 You can get a US passport card, whether or not you currently hold a passport book.
 A passport card is the same size as a driver’s license, and is official proof of your identity and US citizenship.
 They are particularly useful as identification for children who are too young to get a driver’s license.

-The main difference between a passport card and a passport book – other than the physical size and format – is that a passport card can not be used for any international travel by air.
+The main difference between a passport card and a passport book – other than the physical size and format – is that the card can not be used for any international travel by air.
 Any time you board an international flight, you’ll need your valid US passport book.

 Passport cards, like passport books, are valid for 10 years from the date of issue (or 5 years, for children age 15 and younger).
-If you already hold a passport book, your passport card will be issued with a different number.
-You do not need a valid passport book in order to apply for a passport ID card, and you can apply for either a passport card only, or you can apply for a passport book and a passport card at the same time.
+If you already hold a passport book, your card will be issued with a different number.
+You do not need a valid passport book in order to apply for a passport ID card, and you can apply for either the card only, or you can apply for a passport book and a passport card at the same time.